amiirbazzii/Expense-Tracker---Warp/.qoder/repowiki/en/content/Feature-Specific Documentation/Authentication System.md

 - [OfflineFirstProvider.tsx](file://src/providers/OfflineFirstProvider.tsx#L1-L100)

 ## User Interface Components
-The user interface for authentication consists of two main components: the login page and the registration page.
-These components provide forms for users to authenticate or create new accounts.
+The user interface for authentication consists of several components: the login page, registration page, and the new password recovery components.
+These components provide forms for users to authenticate, create new accounts, or reset forgotten passwords.
 The login page has been enhanced with offline-first functionality, allowing users to access cached credentials when disconnected from the network.
+The new password recovery flow provides a secure way for users to reset their passwords when they forget them.

 ### Login Page
 The login page implements a form that collects username and password, handles form submission, and provides specific feedback to the user based on error types.
-It now includes offline mode detection and cached credential usage.
+It now includes offline mode detection, cached credential usage, and a link to the password recovery flow.

 ```typescript
 const handleSubmit = async (e: React.FormEvent) => {